Trello vs. monday.com: Which Should You Choose in 2026?

 The Kanban board is easy to use — the click-and-drag mechanic makes sorting out your workflow and planning your projects much easier.

 Some of Trello’s functionality, however, was unclear to me.
-For example, the menu contains board options, settings, automation, and stickers — which just seemed like a mishmash of features they could’ve organized on the board itself.
+For example, the menu contains board options, settings, and automation — which just seemed like a mishmash of features they could’ve organized on the board itself.

 That said, the app offers a dark, light, and colorblind-friendly mode, so I can adjust the way my UI looks.